TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/040 State Container Example.md

 The first line is to import the StateContainer.
 Then the namespace declaration.\
 In the third line we inject the CounterStateContainer.
 Because it is registered as "scoped" in Program.cs, whenever a page/component requests an instance of CounterStateContainer, it will be the same instance.
 Until the app is refreshed.
 Then a new shared instance will be created.

-The view is just a labe with text, then a label to display the current count, and then a button.\
+The view is just a label with text, then a label to display the current count, and then a button.\
 When the button is clicked, the `CounterStateContainer::Increment()` method is called.
 I have here made a method reference.
 Alternatively the same could be achieved with a lambda expresion:

 ```csharp
 () => stateContainer.Increment()
 ```

-The code block holds a Parameter int, so that multiple instances of the component can be distinguished.
+The code block holds a Parameter int `Id`, so that multiple instances of the component can be distinguished.
 It's not really all that important.\
-There is a field for the current count.
+There is a field for the current `count`.

 In the `OnInitialized` method, which is called when the component/page is rendered, we subscribe some functionality to the delegate in the CounterStateContainer.